nachazo/scryfalldler/README.md

 # Scryfalldler

-A tool for quickly downloading Magic: The Gathering card images.
+A tool to quickly download Magic: The Gathering card images.
-* Download...
+* Download by...
-  * cards listed in a text file
+  * a list in a text file
-  * entire sets of cards
+  * set
   * spoilers from a URL
 * Of Size...
   * 6 options from the [Scryfall site](http://scryfall.com) (20%, 65%, 90%, or 100% size, 100% size Art-Crop, 100% size Border-Crop)
   * 1 option from [Wizard's Gatherer](https://gatherer.wizards.com/Pages/Default.aspx) (35% size)